 All coatings shall be applied by spray, supplemented with brushing or rolling, if needed.
 Special attention shall be given to obtaining complete coverage and proper coating thickness in crevices, on welds and edges, and in hard to reach areas.

-Application of Paint System over Galvanizing: If galvanizing is used in lieu of metallizing, apply a two coat system consisting of a full waterborne acrylic intermediate coat and a full waterborne acrylic finish coat from System 2, or a full epoxy intermediate coat and a full urethane coat from System 3.
+Application of Paint System over Galvanizing: If galvanizing is used in lieu of metallizing and Paint System 1, no further painting is required.
+If galvanizing is used in lieu of metallizing and Paint System 2, apply a two-coat system consisting of a full waterborne acrylic intermediate coat and a full waterborne acrylic finish coat from System 2.
+If galvanizing is used in lieu of metallizing and Paint System 3, apply a full epoxy intermediate coat and a full urethane coat from System 3.
 To minimize handling and erection damage the acrylic coats of System 2 shall be applied in the field.
 Except as noted on the plans, the epoxy and urethane coats of System 3 can be applied in the shop or field.

 Touch-Up of Completed Coating System: The Contractor shall repair all damaged and/or unacceptable areas of the completed coating system (all metallizing, galvanizing, and paint layers) prior to shipment as defined below.
 The same process shall be followed for the repair of shipping, handling, and erection damage.